2017 Program Manager CPLC

-UNIVERSITY OF ILLINOIS, URBANA-CHAMPAIGN
+UNIVERSITY OF ILLINOIS AT URBANA-CHAMPAIGN

 The University of Illinois conducts background checks on all job candidates upon acceptance of a contingent offer.

-ICMT Postdoctoral Search 2016-2017
+ICMT Moore Postdoctoral Search 2017-2018

 Postdoctoral fellowships provide especially wide latitude in choosing research activities, and fellows are encouraged to be broadly engaged with condensed matter research activities at Illinois.